-Harris Positive for COVID-19, Biden Not a 'Close Contact' - NewsBreak
+Harris positive for COVID-19, Biden not a 'close contact' - NewsBreak

 “I have no symptoms, and I will continue to isolate and follow CDC guidelines," Harris tweeted.
 "I’m grateful to be both vaccinated and boosted.”

+After consulting with her physicians, Harris, 57, was prescribed and is taking Paxlovid, the Pfizer antiviral pill, her office said late Tuesday.
+The drug, when administered within five days of symptoms appearing, has been proven to bring about a 90% reduction in hospitalizations and deaths among patients most likely to get severe disease.

-Biden phoned her Tuesday afternoon to make sure she “has everything she needs” while working from home, the White House said.
+Biden phoned Harris Tuesday afternoon to make sure she “has everything she needs” while working from home, the White House said.

 Harris' diagnosis comes a month after her husband, Doug Emhoff, recovered from the virus, as a wave of cases of the highly transmissible omicron subvariant has spread through Washington's political class, infecting Cabinet members, White House staffers and lawmakers including House Speaker Nancy Pelosi.
 Sens.
 Ron Wyden, D-Ore., and Chris Murphy, D-Conn., tested positive on Tuesday.